aws-samples/amazon-sagemaker-secure-mlops/README.md

 + AWS KMS keys for data encryption
 + two S3 buckets for environment data and model artifacts
 + AWS Service Catalog portfolio with environment-specific products
-+ SageMaker Studio domain and default user profile
++ Studio domain and default user profile

 If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList`, the deployment will provision the following resources in the target accounts:
 + VPC with a private subnet in each of the AZs, **no internet connectivity**